 STUDENT TEACHING normally takes place every spring semester.
-Students register for 3.5 units—3 for student teaching and a half-unit for the student teaching seminar.
-Student teaching is a full-time commitment involving teaching, planning, and other in-school responsibilities, and various assignments originating from the half-unit course.
+Students register for 4.0 units—3 units for student teaching and 1 unit for the student teaching seminar.
+Student teaching is a full-time commitment involving teaching, planning, and other in-school responsibilities.
+Student teachers must also complete the edTPA, a performance-based assessment, during student teaching.
+The edTPA registration fee ($300) is included as a course fee associated with the seminar.

 The Student Teaching Experience